Codeception/Codeception/docs/modules/Db.md

 Effect is opposite to ->seeInDatabase

-Checks if there is no record with such column values in database.
+Asserts that there is no record with the given column values in a database.
 Provide table name and column values.

 Example: